Web Content Display (Global)

 Information sheet 18

 Each oral examination should take approximately 10 to 15 minutes, as specified by the Stage 2 subject outline.

 Students must be supervised while waiting for, and after, the oral examination.
 Students who have completed the examination must not have contact with students who are waiting to be examined.
 Mobile phones and other electronic devices must be switched off and not accessed in the waiting area or the examination room.

 Notes and cue cards are not permitted in any oral examination at any level.
 See Stage 2 languages — oral examination procedures: information for teachers and students for more information about procedures in oral examinations.

 Where oral examinations are conducted by telephone or videoconference, students need a quiet room.
 The invigilator must remain in the examination room with the student throughout the examination.
 Note that teachers must not invigilate any subject that they teach.

 All oral examinations are recorded for quality assurance purposes.

-The oral examination timetable for Stage 2 languages subjects is made available to schools on the SACE website in the week beginning 10 September 2018.
+The oral examination timetable for Stage 2 languages subjects is made available to schools on the SACE website in early September.

 SACE coordinators and language teachers are asked to tell their students the venue, date, and time of their oral examination.
 If there is any query about the oral examination schedule, students should speak to their language teacher or the SACE coordinator about appropriate action.
 The language teacher or the SACE coordinator is responsible for ensuring that students are available at the venue at the stated time.